ankaAR/bestiario5e/_creatures/lich.md

 ### Acciones

 ***Paralyzing Touch.*** Melee Spell Attack: +12 al ataque, alcance 5 pies (1.5 mts), una criatura.
-Impacto: 10 (3d6) cold damage.
+Impacto: 10 (3d6) puntos de daño por frío.
 The target must succeed on a DC 18 Constitution saving throw or be paralizado for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ### Acciones Legendarias